-You should not rely on data only messages to be delivered, they should only be used to support your applications non-critical functionality, e.g. pre-fetching data so the next time the user opens your app the data is ready to be displayed and if the message never gets delivered then your app still functions and fetches data on open.
+You should not rely on data only messages to be delivered.
+They should only be used to support your application's non-critical functionality, e.g. pre-fetching data so the next time the user opens your app the data is ready to be displayed and if the message never gets delivered then your app still functions and fetches data on open.

 To help improve delivery, you can bump the priority of messages.
-Note; this does still not guarantee delivery.
+Note: this still does not guarantee delivery.